Body Of Erica Hernandez, Texas Mother Missing For Weeks, Found In Pond

 PEARLAND, Texas (CBSDFW.COM) – The body of a Texas mother who had been missing for weeks was found in an SUV in a pond on Tuesday, police confirmed.

-Police said Wednesday that the body was positively identified as Erica Hernandez after being recovered in Pearland.READ MORE: Fort Worth Mayoral Runoff Candidates Discuss Policy Differences At Forum
+Police said Wednesday that the body was positively identified as Erica Hernandez after being recovered in Pearland.READ MORE: Suspects In Custody And Hospitalized Following Chase, Shootout In Johnson County

-The single mother of three children had been missing since April 18 after she was last seen leaving her friend’s house in southwest Houston at around 2:30 a.m.READ MORE: Colonial Pipeline Restarting Operations After Cyberattack
+The single mother of three children had been missing since April 18 after she was last seen leaving her friend’s house in southwest Houston at around 2:30 a.m.READ MORE: Don Huffines Says Border Security, Eliminating Property Tax Among Priorities In 2022 Primary Challenge To Gov. Abbott

 KTRK reports the family said Hernandez had sent a text just after 3 a.m. that read she was “five minutes away from getting home.”

-Police did not say if foul play was suspected in her death.MORE NEWS: Dallas City Cameras 'Out Of Order' At Crucial Moment Hinder Deadly Hit-And-Run Investigation
+Police did not say if foul play was suspected in her death.MORE NEWS: North Texas School Districts Work To Vaccinate Students, Communities Against COVID-19

 “The Pearland Police Department extends our condolences to the family and everyone affected by this tragedy.
 The investigation into the death of Ms. Hernandez is still active and ongoing,” Pearland police said in a statement.